-Responsibility: CDC, MDC, SWDC Timing: Ongoing.
+Responsibility: 'CDC, MDC, SWDC'.
+Timing: 'Ongoing'.

-Advocate to central government to encourage investment in the rail network that supports the use of rail as a safe, sustainable, and efficient solution for the movement of freight to/from and through the Wairarapa corridor.
+'Advocate to central government to encourage investment in the rail network that supports the use of rail as a safe, sustainable, and efficient solution for the movement of freight to/from and through the Wairarapa corridor'.

-Responsibility: GW, NZTA and TAs Timing: Ongoing
+Responsibility: 'GW, NZTA and TAs' Timing: 'Ongoing'

-'Work with KiwiRail, Ontrack, CentrePort, NZTA and forestry companies to investigate removal of identified infrastructure and rolling stock constraints affecting rail freight movement between the Wairarapa corridor and key freight hubs such as CentrePort'.
+'Work with KiwiRail, Ontrack, CentrePort, NZTA and forestry companies to investigate removal of identified infrastructure and rolling stock constraints affecting rail freight movement between the Wairarapa corridor and key freight hubs, such as CentrePort'.

-Responsibility: GW and TAs
+Responsibility: 'GW and TAs' Timing: 'Ongoing'

-Timing: Ongoing

-- 7.1.11 Adjust the timing column of the existing measure regarding the NZTA freight impacts review on page 10 of the draft plan from: By 2012 to: By 2013. - 7.1.12 Amend the existing measure regarding development of a log transfer site at Waingawa to accurately reflect the role of the partners to this plan in supporting and advocating for this project, rather than have the responsibility for the measure listed as 'commercial joint venture'.
-Amend text from:
+- 7.1.13 Adjust the timing of the measure regarding the NZTA freight impacts review on page 10 of the draft plan from: 'By 2012' to: 'By 2013'. - 7.1.14 Amend the existing measure regarding development of a log transfer site at Waingawa to accurately reflect the role of the partners to this plan in supporting and advocating for this project, rather than have the responsibility for the measure listed as 'commercial joint venture'.

-'Develop a log transfer and storage site at Waingawa as a commercial partnership'.
+Amend text from: 'Develop a log transfer and storage site at Waingawa as a commercial partnership'.

-Responsibility: Commercial joint venture
+Responsibility: 'Commercial joint venture'

-To:

-'Support the commercial development of a log transfer and storage site at Waingawa'.
+To: 'Support the commercial development of a log transfer and storage site at Waingawa'.

-Responsibility: GW, NZTA, TAs
+Responsibility: 'GW, NZTA, TAs'

-Under the 'Walking and cycling' heading (page 10) in the action table of measures to be implemented within 10 years, the following changes are recommended:
+Under the 'Walking and cycling' heading (page 10) in the table of measures to be implemented within 10 years, the following changes are recommended:

-- 7.1.13 Add both Carterton District Council and South Wairarapa District Council to the 'Responsibility' column for the first measure relating to improving the cycle network in accordance with best practice guidance. - 7.1.14 Amend the second measure to read:
+- 7.1.15 Add both 'Carterton District Council' and 'South Wairarapa District Council' to the responsibility column for the measure relating to improving the cycle network in accordance with best practice guidance. - 7.1.16 Amend the second measure to read: